Political positions of Keir Starmer: Starmerism

 Views of Keir Starmer's political philosophy are diverse.
 Some commentators, judging that Starmer has led his party back to the centre ground to try to improve its electability, have likened what he has accomplished in this regard to Tony Blair's development of New Labour.
+Starmer's Labour has been observed to have stronger ties to New Labour than recent incarnations of the party have had.
 Others interpret his changes of policy as evidence that he has no clearly defined philosophy at all, save a rejection of populism.
 Another contrasting belief is that Starmer definitively subscribes to the left end of the socialist spectrum, arguing that "Labour under Starmer has advanced a politics of anti-neoliberalism like that of Jeremy Corbyn and John McDonnell", and that Starmer "differs markedly from New Labour" in "aspiring to restructure an economic model perceived to have failed".
 Figures including Starmer's former boss, the barrister Geoffrey Robertson, as well as his former advisor Simon Fletcher, and the journalist and broadcaster Peter Oborne, have described Starmer as exhibiting an authoritarian approach.
 Despite the lack of any consensus about the character and even existence of Starmer's ideology, it has acquired a neologism, Starmerism, and his supporters have been called Starmerites.
+Biographers Patrick Maguire and Gabriel Pogrund said Starmer stated "There is no such thing as Starmerism and there never will be", prioritising political pragmatism over ideology.

 In April 2023, Starmer gave an interview to The Economist on defining Starmerism.
 In this interview, two main strands of Starmerism were identified.
 The first strand focused on a critique of the British state for being too ineffective and overcentralised.
 The answer to this critique was to base governance on five main missions to be followed over two terms of government; these missions would determine all government policy.
 The second strand was the adherence to an economic policy of "modern supply-side economics" based on expanding economic productivity by increasing participation in the labour market, reducing inequality, expanding skills, mitigating the impact of Brexit and simplifying the construction planning process.
 In June 2023, Starmer gave an interview to Time where he was asked to define Starmerism.
 He said: "Recognizing that our economy needs to be fixed.
 Recognizing that [solving] climate change isn't just an obligation; it's the single biggest opportunity that we've got for our country going forward.
 Recognizing that public services need to be reformed, that every child and every place should have the best opportunities and that we need a safe environment, safe streets, et cetera."